Class CfnService

 DeploymentController | The deployment controller to use for the service. |

-DesiredCount | The number of instantiations of the specified task definition to place and keep running on your cluster. |
+DesiredCount | The number of instantiations of the specified task definition to place and keep running in your service. |

 EnableEcsManagedTags | Specifies whether to turn on Amazon ECS managed tags for the tasks within the service. |

-EnableExecuteCommand | Determines whether the execute command functionality is enabled for the service. |
+EnableExecuteCommand | Determines whether the execute command functionality is turned on for the service. |

 HealthCheckGracePeriodSeconds | The period of time, in seconds, that the Amazon ECS service scheduler ignores unhealthy Elastic Load Balancing target health checks after a task has first started. |